Gifts To Section 529 Plans Qualify for the Annual Donee Exclusion

 Section 529 Gifts In Excess of the Annual Exclusion Amount

-Where a donor makes gifts in excess of the annual donee exclusion of $13,000, a spouse can join in such gift to allow for an additional exclusion of $13,000.
-In addition, the donor can use his or her then available lifetime exclusion of $5 million to offset such gift.
+Where a donor makes gifts in excess of the annual donee exclusion of $14,000, a spouse can join in such gift to allow for an additional exclusion of $14,000.
+In addition, the donor can use his or her then available lifetime exclusion of $5 million (indexed for inflation) to offset such gift.
 With these additional strategies, there should be very little gift tax, if any, where large gifts are made to Section 529 educational plans.

 Paul Voss: "Steve Fromm was extremely helpful to my wife and myself in preparing the legal documents for our estate planning as well as responding to our federal and state income tax inquires.
 He was a very good listener as to our needs and structured his replies in everyday language that my wife and I could understand.
 He asked thought provoking questions and made recommendations to enhance our goals."